decretist/Dissertation/Chapter4/visualization.md

 *non*, *et*, *est*, *quod*, *de*, *unde*, *ad*, *qui*, *sed*, *uel*, *ut*, *cum*, *autem*, *si*, *a*, *ex*, *sunt*, *uero*, and *enim*.
-Sixteen out of the first twenty are function words potentially suitable for use in stylometric analysis,[^z3] but if we want to use somewhere in the neighborhood of fifty function words for stylometric analysis, we will have to reach all the way down to the 240th most frequent word to populate the wordlist.
+Sixteen out of the first twenty are function words potentially suitable for use in stylometric analysis,[^z8] but if we want to use somewhere in the neighborhood of fifty function words for stylometric analysis, we will have to reach all the way down to the 240th most frequent word to populate the wordlist.

-[^6]: Including the *dicta* from *de Penitentia* distorts the results of the analysis, because out of the 10,081 words of the vulgate version of the *de Pen.* *dicta*, only 556 were added or changed between the first and second recensions of the *Decretum*.
+[^z1]: Including the *dicta* from *de Penitentia* distorts the results of the analysis, because out of the 10,081 words of the vulgate version of the *de Pen.* *dicta*, only 556 were added or changed between the first and second recensions of the *Decretum*.

-[^a]: The formula for sample standard deviation is:
+[^z2]: The formula for sample standard deviation is:

     $s=\sqrt{\frac{1}{N-1}\sum_{i=1}^N(x_i-\bar{x})^2}$

-[^b]: Is standard deviation measuring anything here other than the fact that the R1 sample is 3.9785 times the size of the R2 sample?
+[^z3]: Is standard deviation measuring anything here other than the fact that the R1 sample is 3.9785 times the size of the R2 sample?

     $0.3447\times\frac{56713}{14255} = 0.3447\times3.9785 = 1.3756$

-[^7]: @zipf_human_1949, 73-131.
+[^z4]: @zipf_human_1949, 73-131.
 Zipf himself referred to the
-relationship as "the law of diminishing reterns of words".
+relationship as "the law of diminishing returns of words".
 Zipf previously discussed the relationship in @zipf_psycho-biology_1935.
 [UCSD Geisel Library has a copy, currently (18 February 2020) unavailable, of a 1965 MIT Press reprint of this book.]
-Zipf expressed the relationship as $r \times f = C$.
+Zipf expressed the relationship as r × f = C.

-[^z1]: Note that the base of the logarithms does not matter (as long as they are the same for both axes).
+[^z5]: Note that the base of the logarithms does not matter (as long as they are the same for both axes).
 Regardless of whether we take base e (natural) or base 10 logarithms of rank and word count, the slopes will be the same: -1.000 for the theoretical Zipf